 Businesses (from small to medium to trans-national) and organisations (such as universities and the NHS) are key actors in moving towards more sustainable societies.
-The ‘Business and Organisations for Sustainable Societies (BOSS) group, are a transdisciplinary team of researchers, who are focused on critically evaluating the role of businesses and organisations and how they can incorporate sustainability in their systems, including their activities and throughout their supply chains.
+The ‘Business and Organisations for Sustainable Societies (BOSS) group is a transdisciplinary team of researchers, who are focused on critically evaluating the role of businesses and organisations and how they can incorporate sustainability in their systems, including their activities and throughout their supply chains.

 In our research: